2023 Japanese Cherry Blossom Forecast | 11 Best Places to See Japanese Cherry Blossoms in Japan!

 Expo'70 Commemorative Park (万博記念公園)

-As a symbol of Osaka, the Expo’70 Commemorative Park is about 260 hectares (642 acres) that not only has a Japanese garden but also other sources of entertainment like the Japan Folk Crafts Museum, National Museum of Ethnology, and many sports and recreation activities.
-It is basically like the Ueno Park of Osaka.
-There are some 5500 cherry blossom trees at this park with 9 different varieties of cherry blossoms.
-Since this park was chosen as one of "Japan's Top 100 Cherry Blossom Spots", the park's hours are extended until 9pm (last entry at 8:30), offering an illuminated at night.
+A symbol of Osaka, the Expo’70 Commemorative Park is about 260 hectares (642 acres) packed with not only a Japanese garden, but also the Japan Folk Crafts Museum, National Museum of Ethnology, and many sports and recreation areas.
+It's a little like the Ueno Park of Osaka!
+There are some 5,500 cherry blossom trees planted around the park, with nine different varieties of cherry blossoms.
+Ever since the park was chosen as one of "Japan's Top 100 Cherry Blossom Spots," they've extended the hanami hours until 9pm every night, and they light up the trees at night as well!